 - Stop at Tunnel View for the famous view of Yosemite Valley (directions here).
 It’s a quick 5-minute stop, but if you’re looking for the perfect group photo for your trip, this is it.

 - Drive to Kings Canyon.
 The 3-hour, 15 minute drive will take you out of Yosemite’s southern entrance, passing landmarks like the historic Wawona Hotel on the way.
-Some people stop at the Mariposa Grove of Giant Sequoias, but don’t feel obligated; you’ll be seeing plenty of tall trees soon enough.
+Some people stop at the Mariposa Grove of Giant Sequoias, but don’t feel obligated if you’re pressed for time; you’ll be seeing plenty of tall trees soon enough.

 - Stroll through Grant Grove and see General Grant once you arrive in Kings Canyon.
 General Grant is the second largest sequoia tree in the world, standing nearly 290 feet tall and 29 feet wide.
-The General resides in Grant Grove, an easy 1/3 mile loop along the forest floor.
-Along the way, you’ll pass other giant sequoias and Gamlin Cabin, built by two brothers residing here in the 1870s.
+The General resides in Grant Grove, an easy 0.3-mile loop along the forest floor.
+Along the way, you’ll pass other giant sequoias and Gamlin Cabin, built by two brothers who lived here in the 1870s.
 Directions.

-- Another quick stop is the Big Stump Grove, just south of Grant Grove.
-While it’s not a major tourist landmark, it makes another fun photo op.
+- Stop at Big Stump Grove, just south of Grant Grove.
+While it’s not a major tourist landmark, it makes another fun photo op if you have the time.
 Directions.

 Day 3: Sequoia National Park

 - Arrive early and see General Sherman before the crowds.
-General Sherman is the world’s largest tree by volume, with summer crowds that match its size.
 Enjoy the solitude of early morning in the Giant Forest, with many miles of hiking trails looping under the canopy.
 You can walk as long or as little as you like: trail options range from 0.25 – 10 miles.
-Hike anywhere from 0.25 to 10 miles.
+Just be sure to visit General Sherman, towards the start of the trailhead.
+It’s the world’s largest tree by volume.
 Parking lot directions here.

 - Drive through the famous Tunnel Log.
 Cheesy, yes, but snapping a photo of your car driving through the tree is also a popular “must-do” for many tourists.
-Plan to wait in line during the summer months (we’ve witnessed a 30 minute line of cars in peak July travel).
+Plan to wait in line during the summer months (we’ve witnessed a 30-minute line of cars during peak July travel).
 Directions.

 - Admire the biodiversity of the Sierra with stops at Crescent Meadow and Moro Rock.
 With parking lots adjacent to each other, it’s easy to cross off both popular landmarks in quick order.
-The verdant Crescent Meadow comes alive with lush grasses and wildflowers in the spring and summer, while the quick ¼ mile hike up to Moro Rock rewards with a panoramic view of the valley below.
-Directions to both Crescent Meadow parking lot and Moro Rock parking lot.
+The verdant Crescent Meadow comes alive with lush grasses and wildflowers in the spring and summer, while the quick 0.25-mile hike up to Moro Rock rewards with a panoramic view of the valley below.
+(Directions to both Crescent Meadow parking lot and Moro Rock parking lot.)

 Have 4 or more days to spend in Yosemite, Sequoia, and Kings Canyon?
 Check out our 5-day and 7-day itineraries, to choose additional activities to fill your extra time in the parks!